laxleary/Zillow-Data-Exploration/README.md

 - Flask (Install with pip install)

-- SQL (MySQL, PostgreSQL, or any other database of your choice)
+- SQL (MySQL, PostgreSQL, or any other DMS of your choice)

 - SQLAlchemy (Install with pip install SQL Alchemey)